MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsMultiTenantOrganizationConfiguration.md

 ## SYNOPSIS

-This cmdlet retrieves tenant settings for Multi-tenant Organzation.
+This cmdlet retrieves all tenant settings for Multi-tenant Organizations

 ## SYNTAX